MangelMaxime/Fable.Form/README.md

 Naming library is super annoying.

 To make it easy to discover, in general, you need to choose a simple and clear name.
 Especially in a "small" ecosystem like Fable.
+The problem is that these names are rarely fun neither exciting.

 But, it is possible spice thing up for this reason `Fable.Form` stands for `Fable.Formidable`.